adamstallard/modest/README.md

 It is specifically adapted for the web (javascript and HTML).

 It strives for a clean separation between languages:  it looks like javascript when you're working in javascript, and it looks like HTML when you're working in HTML.
-This keeps designing and coding roles separate.
+This keeps design and coding roles separate.

-I created it because I got tired of maintaining chunks of HTML in my javascript code, and because XSLT is a horrible language that no one should have to use.
+I created it because I got tired of maintaining chunks of HTML in my javascript code.

 ###Documentation & Examples
 * [Full Documentation](https://github.com/sweedl/modest/wiki/Documentation)